NVIDIA/libcudacxx/docs/readme.md

 Such facilities live in `cuda::device::`.

-## `cuda::` is Incremental
+## libcu++ is Incremental

-libcu++ delivers a high-priority subset of the C++ Standard Library today, and each release increases the feature set.
+Today, the NVIDIA C++ Standard Library delivers a high-priority subset of the C++ Standard Library today, and each release increases the feature set.
 But it is a subset; not everything is available today.
 The [API section] lists the facilities available and the releases they were first introduced in.

 ## Licensing

-libcu++ is an open source project developed on [GitHub].
+The NVIDIA C++ Standard Library is an open source project developed on [GitHub].
 It is NVIDIA's variant of [LLVM's libc++]. libcu++ is distributed under the [Apache License v2.0 with LLVM Exceptions].

 ## Conformance

-libcu++ aims to be a conforming implementation of the C++ Standard, [ISO/IEC IS 14882], Clause 16 through 32.
+The NVIDIA C++ Standard Library aims to be a conforming implementation of the C++ Standard, [ISO/IEC IS 14882], Clause 16 through 32.

 ## ABI Evolution

-libcu++ does not promise long term ABI stability.
+The NVIDIA C++ Standard Library does not maintain long-term ABI stability.
+Promising long-term ABI stability would prevent us from fixing mistakes and providing best in class performance.
+So, we make no such promises.

+Every major CUDA Toolkit release, the ABI will be broken.
-The life cycle of an ABI version is approximately 1 year.
+The life cycle of an ABI version is approximately one year.
-Long-term support for an ABI version ends after approximately 2 years.
+Long-term support for an ABI version ends after approximately two years.
 Please see the [versioning section] for more details.

+We recommend that you always recompile your code and dependencies with the latest NVIDIA SDKs and use the latest NVIDIA C++ Standard Library ABI.
+[Live at head].

 [GitHub]: https://github.com/nvidia/libcudacxx